 Our Orthopaedic Surgery residents benefit from a wealth of adult and pediatric orthopaedic experiences under the guidance and teaching of our faculty.

-Together, we provide ample opportunities for primary responsibility of patient management and our active clinic service gives our residents broad exposure to children, hand, foot, spine, adults, fracture (adult & pediatric), multiple disabilities, myelodysplasia and scoliosis, adult reconstruction, and sports medicine.
+Together, we provide ample opportunities for primary responsibility of patient management and our active clinic service gives our residents broad exposure to orthopaedic care for both children and adults – hand, foot, fractures, orthopaedic trauma, joint reconstruction, spine, sports medicine, multiple congenital anomalies, myelodysplasia and scoliosis.

 Our first-year residents receive training that provides a solid foundation in a broad range of basic medical disciplines for the four years of approved training that will follow.